24 heures (Switzerland)

 24 heures (/fr/, lit.
-'24 Hours') is a Swiss regional Swiss-French-language daily newspaper, published by Tamedia in Lausanne, Vaud.
+24 Hours) is a Swiss French-language daily newspaper, published by Tamedia in Lausanne, Vaud.
 Founded in 1762 as a collection of announcements and official communications, it claims to be the oldest newspaper in the world with uninterrupted publication.
+It was founded by David Duret as the Annonces et avis divers; it was later renamed the Feuille d'avis de Lausanne and then adopted the name 24 heures in 1972.